 - Red rice often has long awns in comparison to normal rice varieties:

 - Red rice has a reddish color when milled:

-If you suspect you may have weedy red rice in your field, please call Whitney Brim-DeForest at the UCCE Sutter-Yuba Office (530-822-7515), Luis Espino at the UCCE Colusa Office (530-458-0570), or Cass Mutters at the UCCE Butte Office (530-518-7201).
+If you suspect you may have weedy red rice in your field, please call Whitney Brim-DeForest at the UCCE Sutter-Yuba Office (530-822-7515) or Luis Espino at the UCCE Butte Office (530-538-7201).
 This weed is of great economic and agronomic importance to California rice growers, and we need to contain it as quickly as possible.

 Winged Primrose Willow